 Zero Point Seven.

-In November 2012 I was part of the team that won the Bill & Melinda Gates Foundation's Cannes Chimera initiative.
-The initiative is aimed to use the creativity of communication professionals around the world to help solve global problems.
-We were awarded a $100,000 grant to develop our idea – which aimed to reinvent the longstanding 0.7% aid target.
+In 2012 I was part of a team that was awarded the Bill & Melinda Gates Foundation's Cannes Chimera grant, an initiative aimed to enlist creative industry professionals to help solve global problems.
+The grant allowed us to develop a campaign called Zero Point Seven – aimed to reinvent the historical 0.7% aid target.

 The 0.7% aid target was introduced in 1970 by the United Nations to encourage rich nations to use 0.7% of their annual wealth to reduce poverty and boost economic growth in the developing world.
 After about a year we found ourselves face to face with the Assistant Secretary General Jan Eliasson and other senior diplomats at the UN’s Headquarters in New York.